DUKE GEOLOGICAL LABORATORY

 Geology of the NYC Water Tunnel System

-Dukelabs geologist and Hofstra University Professor Charles Merguerian discussed the geology of the NYC aqueduct system paying particular attention to the distribution tunnels beneath NYC.
+Dukelabs geologist and Hofstra University Professor Dr. Charles Merguerian discussed the geology of the NYC aqueduct system paying particular attention to the distribution tunnels beneath NYC.
 His Powerpoint talk focused on the results of over 25 years of research in the water tunnel system showing many subsurface views.
 The subsurface data has helped verify Merguerian's surface mapping and points to the presence of hitherto unknown rock units, ductile- and brittle faults, and volcanic rocks, never before found in NYC.
 A handout on the history of the NYC aqueduct system can be found here.

 08 October 2003